nyc-crh/site/content/gallery/iris-morales.md

 - organizing
 - autonomous educational spaces
 - women's activism
 questions:
 - Does the political education class in the picture look like classrooms in your school?
 What’s similar?
 What’s different?
 - What made the Young Lords’ political education classes different than traditional schoolrooms?
 Why might that have been effective?
-- As noted above, many of the Young Lords Party members were illiterate.
-What resources did the party provide to its members so they could meaningfully participate in these political education classes?
-How did creating educational spaces that responded to the needs of their learners help the Party’s work?
+- As noted above, many of the Young Lords Party members were illiterate, what resources did the party provide to its members so they could meaningfully participate in these political education classes?
+How did creating educational spaces that responded to the needs of their learners help the party’s work?
 - If you were working with your peers to create a learning space for one another, what would it look like?
 What would you want to learn?
 How would you learn it?
 ---